5 Environmental Fate and Transport Processes

 5.2.3 Partitioning to Solid Phases

-PFAS can partition to a number of different solid-phase materials, including soils and sediments (Higgins and Luthy 2006) and membranes (Fitzgerald et al. 2018).
+PFAS can partition to a number of different solid-phase materials, including soils and sediments (Higgins and Luthy 2006), biosolids (Venkatesan and Halden 2013), sewage solids (Ebrahimi et al. 2021) and organic matter (Fitzgerald et al. 2018).
 PFAS may also partition to mobile colloids, resulting in facilitated transport (Brusseau et al. 2019).
 The partitioning of PFAS to solid-phase minerals is the most widely studied and is thought to occur through two primary processes: 1) adsorption to organic carbon via hydrophobic interactions, and 2) electrostatic interactions (Higgins and Luthy 2006).
 The relative contribution of each process can vary depending on surface chemistry and other geochemical factors.

 Table 4-1, linked in Section 4, presents the range of available organic carbon partitioning coefficients (Koc) for PFAS commonly observed in the environment.
 Koc is a soil organic carbon-normalized adsorption coefficient and may serve as a useful parameter for evaluating transport potential.
 However, this parameter does not directly capture any contributions from electrostatic interactions, meaning that estimating retardation in groundwater by measuring the fraction of organic carbon (foc) in soil in combination with a literature-derived Koc value may underestimate (or in some cases, overestimate) retardation.

-These findings are particularly relevant for strongly adsorbing compounds like PFOS (Chen, Jiao, et al. 2016) and have important implications for PFAS fate and transport, such as leaching from soil to groundwater (see Section 5.3.3).
+These findings are particularly relevant for strongly adsorbing compounds like PFOS (Chen et al. 2016) and have important implications for PFAS fate and transport, such as leaching from soil to groundwater (see Section 5.3.3).
 For example, nonlinear sorption implies that PFAS will adsorb more strongly at low PFAS concentrations than high concentrations.
 Similarly, if PFAS mass is subject to rate-limiting sorption, then desorption of a portion of the PFAS mass will occur very slowly (Xiao et al. 2019; Schaefer et al. 2021).
 As a result, any portion of the released PFAS that is strongly retained within sediments or the soil matrix may be more persistent but likely less bioavailable and less subject to migration.
-Lab-based Kd values (derived using adsorption isotherms) could also likely underestimate the impact of adsorption during fate and transport modeling (for example, by possibly underestimating the retardation factor) (Schaefer et al. 2021).
+Lab-based Kd values (derived using adsorption isotherms) could also likely underestimate the impact of adsorption during fate and transport modeling (for example, by possibly underestimating the retardation factor or by overestimating the extent of desorption of PFAS that have been adsorbed to soil for decades) (Schaefer et al. 2021).

 The contribution of electrostatic interactions to partitioning is highly dependent on soil type and soil solution chemistry.
 Most soils contain both fixed-charge and variably charged surfaces, such that the net charge on the soil, as well as charge of functional groups of individual PFAS, can be strongly influenced by pH.
 For example, the net negative charge on most clay minerals can result in electrostatic interactions with cationic functional groups that are present on some PFAS; however, many PFAS, such as PFOA and PFOS, are anionic at environmentally relevant pH, such that electrostatic repulsion in soils dominated by negatively charged minerals would enhance the mobility of anionic PFAS relative to cationic and zwitterionic PFAS.
 Changes in pH potentially impact these electrostatic processes by altering surface charges (or possibly the ionic nature of the PFAS).
 As a result, lower pH values in soils have been shown to enhance sorption by anionic PFAS such as PFOS and other PFAAs (Higgins and Luthy 2006), although the buffering capacity of some soils (for example, carbonate minerals) may mitigate these impacts.
 Furthermore, increased levels of polyvalent cations such as Ca2+ ,which adsorb strongly to permanent charge sites on clay minerals, can lead to increased partitioning to soil for some PFAS (Higgins and Luthy 2006; McKenzie et al. 2015), although the effect on cationic and zwitterionic PFAS can vary widely due to charge differences in the PFAS functional groups (Mejia-Avendaño et al. 2020).
 In addition, PFAS partitioning due to electrostatic interactions has been shown to be nonlinear in some cases; Xiao et al. (2019) demonstrated that sorption of several zwitterionic PFAS to natural soils (for example, loams, clay loams) increased as the PFAS concentrations decreased.
 The effects of these various electrostatic interactions can be complex in an environmental setting and may hinder or facilitate transport of PFAS following a release.